 In a medium-sized mixing bowl, combine the sugar with the olive oil, pineapple, apricot jam, vanilla, cardamom, cinnamon, and salt.
 Add the eggs, and mix until they're fully incorporated and then fold in the shredded carrots.

 Sift in the flour along with the baking powder and baking soda.
 Mix only until the flour has blended in and then pour the batter directly on top of the carrot slices in the cake pan.

 Bake in the preheated oven just until the cake has solidified and is beginning to crack, about 30 minutes.
 (You can stick a toothpick in the center of the cake and if it comes out clean -- it's ready.)

 While the cake is baking, use an electric mixer or a whisk to whip the cream with the sugar and spices until you have soft peaks.

 Let the cake sit out of the oven for at least 5 minutes.
 Then invert it directly onto a serving platter.
-Let it sit at least 20 minutes before cutting.
-Add a dollop of the spiced whipped cream to each slice as you serve.
+Let it cool for 30 minutes.

 Add the remaining 1/4 cup of apricot jam to a small pan and place it over low-medium heat.
 Once it's melted, use a pastry brush to lightly coat the entire surface of the cake to make it shiny.